01 of 10

 03 of 10

 The name of the technique used to wrap the wire around the beads is called a herringbone weave.
-I have links to several free herringbone weave tutorials at my jewelry blog as well as a variety of herringbone weave project ideas.

 Cut a piece of wire to hold the beads for your pea pod.
-My wire is just over 4 inches long.
+This wire is just over 4 inches long.
 It needs to be long enough to hold the beads, the wraps, make the loop to hang the pendant, and still have at least an inch left over if you want to make a curly tendril.

 Fold one end of the wire over and press it flat.
 This will hold the beads and wire wrap in place.
 Add your beads.
 Add the wrap wire to the open end of the wire by wrapping it once around the wire.
 You want the tail end of the wire closest to the beads.
 It is easiest if the tail is about 1 inch long since it gives you something to hold on to while you are wrapping.Continue to 4 of 10 below.